hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

 ---
 A fleece jacket is a great garment which can be used as a mid-layer to keep you warm while you are active (climbing, hiking, skiing or biking) and here comes our buying guide of the best fleece jackets for men in 2016.

-We have not tested the fleece jackets in this article but those are our favourites if we were to buy a new fleece jacket.
-The links on this site contain affiliate links.
-If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read on who we are.

 ---

 # Overview of the best fleece jackets for 2016